ADX Indicator: How to Identify The Strength of a Trend

 Like many indicators, the ADX is best-used in combination with other indicators.
 To make the most of its potential, the advice is to use the tool when the market is trending in either direction.

-The chart below shows the Average Directional Indicator applied on the EUR/USD chart.
 As you can see, TradingView shows just the ADX line since it is the most important in analysis.
 Other charting platforms like the MT4 show the ADX line and the positive and negative lines.

 ADX formula